bjames/neverthenetwork/pages/linux_cli.md

 +----[SHA256]-----+
 ```

-I strongly recommend setting a passphrase, especially in a shared environment.
+__Note:__ I strongly recommend setting a passphrase, especially in a shared environment.
 If you can't be bothered to type your passphrase more than once per session, you can use `ssh-agent` to store the passphrase.

-This command generates two files `<key_name>` and `<key_name>.pub`.
+`ssh-keygen` generates two files `<key_name>` and `<key_name>.pub`.
 Once you've generated an SSH key pair, you need to copy the public key, `<key_name>.pub` to the systems you need to authenticate against.

-__Note:__ In practice, it's likely that you'll just want to use default of `~/.ssh/id_rsa`
+__Note:__ In practice, you'll probably want to use default of `~/.ssh/id_rsa`

 ```
-[bjames@lwks1 ~]$ ssh-copy-id -i test_key.pub goaccess.neverthenetwork.com
+[bjames@lwks1 ~]$ ssh-copy-id -i test_key.pub test.neverthenetwork.com
 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "test_key.pub"
-/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys bjames@goaccess.neverthenetwork.com's password:
+/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys bjames@test.neverthenetwork.com's password:

 Number of key(s) added: 1

-Now try logging into the machine, with:   "ssh 'goaccess.neverthenetwork.com'" and check to make sure that only the key(s) you wanted were added.
+Now try logging into the machine, with:   "ssh 'test.neverthenetwork.com'" and check to make sure that only the key(s) you wanted were added.
 ```